VladimirKalachikhin/Galadriel-map/README.md

 ## Compatibility
 Linux.
 Modern browsers include mobile.

+## Demo
+No live demo, but ready to use [virtual machine image](https://github.com/VladimirKalachikhin/GaladrielMap-Demo-image) exists.

 ## Install&configure:
 You must have a web server under Linux with php support.
 Just copy app, dependences and set paths.
 Paths and other are set and describe in _params.php_